ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

    - The result of token introspection performed on t1 (see {{Section 5.9 of RFC9200}}), if supported by both the RS and the AS.

-The RS MUST NOT delete the stored token hashes whose corresponding Access Tokens do not fulfill the two conditions above, unless it becomes necessary due to memory limitations.
+The RS MUST NOT delete the stored token hashes whose corresponding access tokens do not fulfill the two conditions above, unless it becomes necessary due to memory limitations.
 In such a case, the RS MUST delete the earliest stored token hashes first.

-Retaining the stored token hashes as specified above limits the impact from a (dishonest) Client whose pertaining Access Token: i) specifies the 'exi' claim; ii) is uploaded at the RS for the first time after it has been revoked and later expired; and iii) has the sequence number encoded in the 'cti' claim not greater than the highest sequence number among the expired Access Tokens specifying the 'exi' claim for the RS (see {{Section 5.10.3 of RFC9200}}).
-That is, the RS would not accept such a revoked and expired Access Token as long as it stores the corresponding token hash.
+Retaining the stored token hashes as specified above limits the impact from a (dishonest) Client whose pertaining access token: i) specifies the 'exi' claim; ii) is uploaded at the RS for the first time after it has been revoked and later expired; and iii) has the sequence number encoded in the 'cti' claim not greater than the highest sequence number among the expired access tokens specifying the 'exi' claim for the RS (see {{Section 5.10.3 of RFC9200}}).
+That is, the RS would not accept such a revoked and expired access token as long as it stores the corresponding token hash.

-In order to further limit such a risk, when receiving an Access Token that specifies the 'exi' claim and for which a corresponding token hash is not stored, the RS can introspect the Access Token (see {{Section 5.9 of RFC9200}}), if token introspection is implemented by both the RS and the AS.
+In order to further limit such a risk, when receiving an access token that specifies the 'exi' claim and for which a corresponding token hash is not stored, the RS can introspect the access token (see {{Section 5.9 of RFC9200}}), if token introspection is implemented by both the RS and the AS.

-When, due to the stored and corresponding token hash th2, an Access Token t2 that includes the 'exi' claim is expunged or is not accepted upon its upload, the RS retrieves the sequence number sn2 encoded in the 'cti' claim (see {{Section 5.10.3 of RFC9200}}).
+When, due to the stored and corresponding token hash th2, an access token t2 that includes the 'exi' claim is expunged or is not accepted upon its upload, the RS retrieves the sequence number sn2 encoded in the 'cti' claim (see {{Section 5.10.3 of RFC9200}}).
 Then, the RS stores sn2 as associated with th2.
 If expunging or not accepting t2 yields the deletion of th2 as per the two conditions specified above, then the RS MUST associate sn2 with th2 before continuing with the deletion of th2.

 When deleting any token hash, the RS checks whether the token hash is associated with a sequence number sn\_th.
-In such a case, the RS checks whether sn\_th is greater than the highest sequence number sn\* among the expired Access Tokens specifying the 'exi' claim for the RS.
+In such a case, the RS checks whether sn\_th is greater than the highest sequence number sn\* among the expired access tokens specifying the 'exi' claim for the RS.
 If that is the case, sn\* MUST take the value of sn\_th.

-By virtue of what is defined in {{Section 5.10.3 of RFC9200}}, this ensures that, following the deletion of the token hash associated with an Access Token specifying the 'exi' claim and uploaded for the first time after it has been revoked and later expired, the RS will not accept the Access Token at that point in time or in the future.
+By virtue of what is defined in {{Section 5.10.3 of RFC9200}}, this ensures that, following the deletion of the token hash associated with an access token specifying the 'exi' claim and uploaded for the first time after it has been revoked and later expired, the RS will not accept the access token at that point in time or in the future.

 # ACE Token Revocation List Parameters # {#trl-registry-parameters}